-Multi-layer robotic mapping, also known as hybrid mapping, stems from the work of~\citet{kuipers1991robot} where a hierarchical map with a global (middle-level) \emph{topological} layer and a local (low-level) \emph{metric} layer is built in robot exploration.
-This layout has been widely used in early works on multi-layer mapping~\cite{thrun1998learning, bosse2003atlas, tomatis2003hybrid}.
+Multilayer robotic mapping, also known as hybrid mapping, stems from the work of~\citet{kuipers1991robot} where a hierarchical map with a global (middle-level) \emph{topological} layer and a local (low-level) \emph{metric} layer is built in robot exploration.
+This layout has been widely used in early works of multilayer mapping~\cite{thrun1998learning, bosse2003atlas, tomatis2003hybrid}.
 These works rarely contain multiple attributes observed by different sensory modalities, but rather abstract topological relationships from geometric information (i.e., homogeneous).
-Later, a high-level \emph{conceptual} layer is added to form the \emph{spatial semantic hierarchy}~\cite{kuipers2000spatial, galindo2005multi, zender2008conceptual} where semantic knowledge extracted from vision or dialogue is integrated.
-Therefrom, multi-layer robotic maps include attributes more than geometry (i.e., heterogeneous) and are built using multi-sensor modalities.
+Later, a high-level \emph{conceptual} layer is added to form the \emph{spatial semantic hierarchy}~\cite{kuipers2000spatial, galindo2005multi, zender2008conceptual}, where semantic knowledge extracted from vision or dialogue is integrated.
+Therefrom, multilayer robotic maps include environmental attributes more than geometry (i.e., heterogeneous), and are built from multiple sensory modalities.

-More recently, computer vision and machine learning advancements significantly increase the potential of multi-layer robotic mapping. \citet{pronobis2012large} develop a probabilistic framework based on chain graphs to build a four-layer map on three hierarchy levels using multi-modal sensory data: the low-level sensory layer, the middle-level place, and categorical layer, and the high-level conceptual layer. \citet{jiang2019flexible} propose a four-layer lane-level map model for autonomous vehicles where each layer contains different types of data and is dedicated to different navigation tasks.
+More recently, computer vision and machine learning advancements significantly increase the potential of multilayer robotic mapping. \citet{pronobis2012large} develop a probabilistic framework based on chain graphs to build a four-layer map in three hierarchy levels using multi-modal sensory data: the low-level sensory layer, the middle-level place layer and categorical layer, and the high-level conceptual layer. \citet{jiang2019flexible} propose a four-layer lane-level map model for autonomous vehicles, where each layer contains different types of data and is dedicated to different navigation tasks.
 For instance, the first road layer is used for static mission planning and the fourth lane layer for reference trajectory planning.
-A multi-layer High-Definition (HD) map consisting of a road graph, lane geometry, and semantic features is also conventional in today's self-driving industry.
+A multilayer High-Definition (HD) map consisting of a road graph, lane geometry and semantic features is also the convention in today's self-driving industry.